Driven-dissipative quantum mechanics on a lattice: Simulating a fermionic reservoir on a quantum computer: Conclusions and Discussions

 One question that we need to discuss is how scalable is such an approach?
 In this work, the noninteracting nature of the problem allowed for the Kraus map to be found in an integrated form.
-In the more realistic scenario where the system has many-body interactions, the situation becomes much more complicated.
+In the more realistic scenario where the system has on-site Coulomb repulsion between electrons, the situation becomes much more complicated.
 Finding an analytic form for the Kraus map is no longer possible and so a Trotterized form must be found.
 Implementing such a map requires either a fresh ancilla register for each Trotter step or the ability to reset the ancilla register without affecting the system.
 Furthermore, given the many-body nature of the interacting system, each Trotter step is likely to become cumbersome, making the simulation much more challenging.
-For these reasons, devising approximate methods to find and implement the Kraus map related to a master equation will be important, in order to fully simulate an interacting driven- dissipative system on currently available (or near term) quantum machines.
+Our Trotterized scheme (i) could be applied to a more complicated multi-qubit system where the jump operators connect different computational basis states.
+However, most interesting systems are not described by such simple jump operators, and constructing an approximation or extension of our method for handling a many-body interacting problem goes beyond the scope of our current work.
+Devising approximate methods to find and implement the Kraus map related to a master equation will be important in order to simulate an interacting driven-dissipative system on currently available (or near term) quantum machines.
+We plan to tackle this problem in future work.